 In preparation to give my very best, I reached out to a number of professional speakers and asked what they would want covered during my presentation.
 The biggest challenge I heard was: how do I use social media to drive website traffic?

-I’d like to share 8 social media hacks we teach at our training workshops that ANYONE can use to increase web traffic and improve engagement, which results in deeper and stronger relationships with your networks.
+Read on to grab 8 social media hacks we teach at our training workshops that ANYONE can use to increase web traffic and improve engagement, which results in deeper and stronger relationships with your networks.

 How is your online presence working for you?

-Before you start going silly and driving all this traffic to your website you must ask yourself how well is your website currently performing?
-Produce new content or update your website every week.
+Before you start driving all this crazy traffic to your website you must ask yourself how well is your website currently performing?
+Are you producing new content or updating your website every week.
 Your competition is likely already taking steps to establish higher rankings for the same keywords in search results.

 8 Social media hacks to increase web traffic

 The following social media hacks to increase web traffic can be implemented from your personal profile and boosted from your Facebook pages:

 1) Repurpose an existing Facebook/LinkedIn post.

 Do you pour your heart out into your blog posts and then share them on Facebook…once?
 Here’s a tip: go to your pages Insights and find the posts with the most engagements.
 Then re-post the same exact post again.
 Better yet boost it to your followers for $40 for maximum click throughs to your website.

 2) Include the URL of your blog post on your Facebook/LinkedIn posts.